vapor-community/redis-provider/README.md

     "port": "6379"
 }
 ```
-If password is required, the add "password": "secret" to the config
+If password is required, then add "password": "secret" to the config

 Add the provider
 ```